 Local business owners and companies can flag reviews in two (2) different ways; by flagging the review via Google Maps or through managing one’s Google My Business reviews.

-Flag Fake Google Reviews in Google Maps or Business’s Review Profile
+Flag Fake Google Reviews in Google Maps or Your Google My Business’s Review Profile

-In order to find a defamatory or fake review about your business, simply Google your business, or head on over to Google Maps to find your business listing.
+In order to flag a defamatory or fake review about your business, simply Google your business or head on over to Google Maps to find your business listing.

 - Find the review in question that you want to flag